d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 done
 ```

-Soon my list of requirements grew up and I had to maintain this script wich
+Soon my list of requirements grew up and I had to maintain this script which
 became a real pain because of my bash scripting level.
 I decided to rewrite it in **python** because:
  * **python** is easy, people with whom I work with could contribute